sivahuang77/citrux-cli/docs/quota-and-pricing.md

 These plans currently apply only to the use of Gemini web-based products provided by Google-based experiences (for example, the Gemini web app or the Flow video editor).
-These plans do not apply to the API usage which powers the Gemini CLI.
+These plans do not apply to the API usage which powers the Citrux CLI.
 Supporting these plans is under active consideration for future support.

 ## Tips to avoid high costs